 - Add 'kotti.root_factory' setting which allows the override Kotti's default Pyramid root factory.
-Also, make master templates more robust so that a minimal root with 'parent' and 'name' can be rendered. - The 'kotti.tests' was factored out.
+Also, make master templates more robust so that a minimal root with 'rand 'rand '' can be rendered. - The 'kotti.tests' was factored out.
 Tests should now import from 'kotti.testing'.